PAINTED ROADSIDE ADVERTISEMENTS - List with Brands

 The words Apéritif à base de vin are probably leftovers from the previous version: the first and last character ('A' and 'N') don't fit on the new blue background.

 One last, important observation: the drawing repeats itself in the bottle above the beaming consumer.
-The pictures below show the amazing detail; don't miss the Italian flag!
+Don't miss the Italian flag!

-We have another, less elaborated, case in the Malagasy Vache qui rit, where the earrings repeat the whole.
+We have another, less elaborated, case in the Malagasy Vache qui rit, where in the earrings the whole is repeated.

 top: vermouth MARTINI